Education Programs

 3.3 Aquatic Adaptations

 How do animals survive and thrive in the wild?
-Through incredible adaptations!
+Through amazing adaptations!
 From camouflage to mimicry, animals have evolved amazing ways to fit perfectly into their environments.
-In this program, students will explore real-life examples of physical and behavioral adaptations and uncover the secrets behind nature’s survival strategies.
-Join us at Georgia Aquarium for an unforgettable adventure into the wild world of adaptations—and see how habitats have shaped life in the most fascinating ways.
+Join us to explore real-life examples of physical and behavioral adaptations and uncover the secrets behind nature’s survival strategies and see how environments have shaped life in the most fascinating ways!

 -